Quiq/webhook-integrations/README.md

 ```

 #### ConversationStatusChanged Event Type
 Whenever a conversation status changes we will call your webhook with this event.
-This includes when a new conversation is created, when a conversation is made inactive or reactivated, and when a conversation is closed.
-The data property of the event will contain a conversation object.
+This includes when a conversation is created, made inactive, reactivated or closed.
+The data property of the event will contain a conversation object as described below. *Please note that it's possible for a closed conversation to be reactivated.
+Therefore, a ConversationStatusChanged event with status == "closed" cannot be interpreted as marking the end of a conversation lifecycle.*

 **Conversation Object**